 Chair’s Report The Chair reported that since the last meeting we had had the “Community Working Day” with Delacour Maclaren, Organised the Expressway meeting, appointed the internal Clerk.
 All this is creating a good working team.
 The Chair had also completed “Chair” training and found this invaluable in advising over Code Of Conduct/Conflict of Interest/ Unruly Behaviour/ and legal aspects of, for instance email accounts.

 Clerk’s Report The Clerk advised that we have received information on the Woodland Trust program for planting Native Saplings.
 The deadline for application is November, so we have time to discuss a location and whether we want to participate.

+Action: RW to engage with the village to gather ideas for the position of the Woodland Trust / 1WWW centenary sapling

-The Clerk also asked for clarification about the Playing Field Car-park as it hadsbeen locked.
-The Car-park waas locked briefly as a precaution from overnight stayers.
+The Clerk also asked for clarification about the Playing Field Car-park as it had been locked.
+The Car-park was locked briefly as a precaution from overnight stayers.
 In general the Car-park will remain open during the day at least.
 A new poster will go up indicating who to contact if parking is required.

-Action: Clerk
+Action: Create and display a sign to explain car park access (RW)

 John Howell “Expressway” Meeting Around 50 villagers were present despite the awkward timing which was to suit Iain Stewart’s schedule.
 (2.30pm on Monday).
 He was unable to attend and John Howell spoke instead.
 The meeting was well conducted with many searching and relevant questions.
 Terry Pritchard of Chalton On Otmoor attended and is raising a “No Expressway” campaign, rather than accepting that one of the four routes is inevitably to be chosen.
 John Howell advised that the best actions now is to write to the Secretary of State (Chris Grayling), and the Head of OCC (Ian Hudspeth) and the CEO of the Development Council (Nigel Tipple) stressing that we feel there has been no consultation with us at all.
 It was agreed that the PC should leaflet the village with a pamphlet about the meeting and the recommended actions and addresses coming from it.
-Action: Clerk It was observed that the completion of the Oxford Cambridge rail-link seems to have been accelerated.
+It was observed that the completion of the Oxford Cambridge rail-link seems to have been accelerated.

+Action: Develop leaflet, gain agreement from Expressway Group and circulate (RW)

 Planning Cllr Henry Donne presented a paper on the planning and ran through the various details.
 There is a meeting planned on Friday 4/8/18 regards the Oak Tree and the footpath from the Southfield Farm development.
 There is planning enforcement proceeding on several issues; Chequered Flags development, Manor Farm uncompleted conditions, and mobile home siting.

+Actions on planning (HD) were noted as

+18/00190/TCA reply to approve but note care to be taken during access

+18/00187/TCA reply no comment

+18/01251/F follow up with Paul Church with same issues as previous app

+18/01250/F reply to refuse

+18/00426/F Write note to owners to note caravan still present.
+Ask for comment

+17/00781/F Write to applicant and reconfirm condition for hedge 1.5m tall and ask for comment

+Liaise with Greens Cottage/Springwell House and discuss how to maintain agricultural land

+Conduct planning meeting on 04/08 regarding footpath/oak tree and report back (NM)